Va1-HallA/benchmark_adversarial_transformer/readme.md

 replace the original files (assuming the user uses virtual environment, if not, move to where the libraries stored)</li>
 <li>Go to the imagenet official website (URL: https://www.image-net.org/)
 , download the source images of ILSVRC2012 validation dataset.
-Move the images to "/data/validation/images" directory.
+Move the images to "/data/validation/images" directory (Please create a directory).
 All other required files are ready to use.</li>
 </ol>